 We loved centering our family vacations around our children’s interests and activities.
 I have a post here on the joys everyone can share by encouraging each other’s activities: Don’t Forget Family.

 Your children can be each other’s best supporters.
-Check out this moving video of brotherly love and support for a brother’s sports activity:

 Try to Spend Alone Time with Each Child